Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 # {{page.title}}

-In part two we will build on our work in [part one](/docs/tutorials/create-a-new-component) and learn how to add styles to our new component.
+In part two we will build on our work in [part one](/docs/tutorials/create-a-new-component) by learning how to add styles to our new component.

-## Styles
+## Sass

 Origami component styles are written in [Sass](https://sass-lang.com/).
 According to the [Sass Documentation](https://sass-lang.com/documentation):
 >Sass is a stylesheet language that’s compiled to CSS.
 It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
 Sass helps keep large stylesheets well-organized and makes it easy to share design within and across projects.